 Think broadly, incorporating building shots, staff shots, product shots, event shots and more.
 Continue adding pictures and/or videos on an ongoing basis.
 Freshness helps.

 05. Garner positive reviews for your business listing.

 Get a ton of legitimate 5 Star reviews.
 This not only increases your search presence, but it also helps build credibility with searchers.
 Remember, ReviewGrabber can be a tremendous help in this, with a simple text to review feature.

 06. Use the new post feature on GMB.

 Now you can push our relevant content, offers and information.
-You can know use your GMB like you would another social media platform, but think a wee bit differently about it.
+You can now use your GMB like you would another social media platform but think a wee bit differently about it.
 Don’t do fluff or what we call soft-posts on GMB.
 Save those for Facebook.
 People are searching and want answers and benefits.
 Remember to renew the post every 7 days as it “dies” at that time.

 07. Check your listing regularly.

 One different thing about GMB is it is sort of a hybrid between a social media platform you own (like Facebook and a public platform (like Yelp).
 This means users can suggest edits for your business that Google might accept even if they aren’t 100% accurate.
 You’ll want to keep an eye on things just in case.